Andritz AG: IPO and further acquisitions

-Highlights in ANDRITZ's history, including major acquisitions
+Highlights in Andritz's history, including major acquisitions

 In 1852, the company was founded by Hungarian-born Josef Körösi as an iron foundry in Andritz, a suburb of the city of Graz in Austria.
 Soon after its foundation, the company's production program was extended to include large capital goods, such as cranes, pumps, water turbines, and later also bridges, steam boilers and engines, as well as mining equipment.

 In 1949, Andritz began a lasting cooperation with the Escher Wyss Group of Switzerland, initially in the water turbines sector.

-In 1951, Andritz embarked on the production of complete paper machines in cooperation with Escher Wyss.
+In 1951, Andritz began the production of complete paper machines in cooperation with Escher Wyss.

-During the 1960s and 1970s, ANDRITZ continued to grow.
+During the 1960s and 1970s, Andritz continued to grow.
 The production shops were extended, new machines purchased, and research and development activities intensified.
 Electrochemical and metallurgical equipment were added to the production program.

-In 1987, Andritz began to change its strategic direction, from being a licensee of other equipment manufacturers to become a leading international supplier of its own high-tech production systems.
+In 1987, Andritz began to change its strategic direction, from being a licensee of other equipment manufacturers to an international supplier of its own high-tech production systems.

 In 1990, the acquisition of Sprout-Bauer, a US company supplying equipment for mechanical pulp and animal feed production, marked the beginning of the group's expansion policy through acquisitions.

-2000 -
+2000–2021

 In March 2000, the company acquired a 50 percent stake in Finland's Ahlstrom Machinery Group from the A. Ahlstrom, a manufacturer of chemical pulp plants and other pulp processing machinery.
 As part of the purchase agreement, Andritz also received the option of purchasing full control of Ahlstrom Machinery in the event of Andritz going public.
 In the meantime, Ahlstrom Machinery was renamed Andritz-Ahlstrom and placed under Andritz's Pulp and Paper division.

 In 2001, Andritz went public on the Vienna Stock Exchange.
 Two million new shares were placed successfully with national and international investors.

-Following the IPO, Andritz made good on completing its acquisition of full control of Andritz-Ahlstrom, buying up the rest of that subsidiary in July 2001.
-This was one of the largest acquisitions Andritz has made, and it made Andritz a globally leading supplier of pulp production systems.
+Following the IPO, Andritz completed its full acquisition of Andritz-Ahlstrom, buying the rest of that subsidiary in July 2001.
+This was one of the largest acquisitions Andritz has made, and it made Andritz one of the largest suppliers of pulp production systems worldwide.

-In 2006, with the acquisition of VA TECH HYDRO, Andritz advanced to a globally leading supplier of electromechanical equipment for hydropower plants.
+In 2006, with the acquisition of VA TECH HYDRO, Andritz grew to become one of the largest supplier of electromechanical equipment for hydropower plants in the world.

 Andritz acquired AE&E Austria in 2011, Schuler GmbH (leading German metalforming company) in 2013, and Herr-Voss Stamco Inc. (leading US supplier of coil processing equipment and services for the metals industry) in 2014.

 In 2018, the acquisition of Diatec completed the portfolio in hygiene papers, and Andritz also acquired Xerium Technologies a global manufacturer and supplier of machine clothing (forming fabrics, press felts, drying fabrics and roll covers for paper, tissue, and board machines) in 2018.

 In 2021, Andritz acquired Laroche, a supplier of fiber processing technologies, and parts of Air Quality Control System (AQCS) business from GE Steam Power.